 Under the Leigh Academies Trust umbrella, the school benefits from a shared educational philosophy focused on "human-scale" education.
 This means that although it is part of a large network, the individual child is the focus.
 The October 2024 Ofsted inspection confirmed that the school continues to maintain its Outstanding standards across all areas.
 Inspectors praised the inclusive, safe, and stimulating environment where pupils thrive.

 The academic performance at Leigh Stationers' Primary Academy is exceptional.
-In 2024, the school ranked 2nd among all primary schools in Welling (FindMySchool ranking).
-The headline metric of 92% of pupils reaching the expected standard in reading, writing, and mathematics is 30% higher than the England average.
+In the current 2024-25 / 2025 dataset, the school ranks 2nd among primary schools in Welling and 655th of 14,978 schools in England for primary academic outcomes.
+The headline metric is that 90% of pupils reached the expected standard in reading, writing, and mathematics.

-At the higher standard, the school is even more distinctive.
-Nearly half of the pupils (47%) achieved the higher standard in reading, writing, and mathematics combined, compared to an England average of just 8%.
-This level of "greater depth" achievement indicates a teaching model that effectively pushes the most able pupils.
+At the higher standard, the school remains strong.
+In the current dataset, 20% of pupils achieved the higher standard in reading, writing, and mathematics combined, with higher-standard rates of 50% in reading, 40% in maths and 30% in writing.
+This indicates a teaching model that continues to stretch more able pupils.

 Average scaled scores further confirm this strength: